Madman Across the Water (song): Release and reception

 "Madman Across the Water" was released as the closing track of side one on the album of the same name, and has since been considered to be one of John's best songs.
 Vulture critic Shana Naomi Krochmal ranked it number four in her ranking of all 388 of John's songs in 2023 for Vulture, believing that it is "Both a seeming reflection of criticism of John’s focus on American tours and audiences over his fans at home — and in some ways a premeditated manifestation of a backlash for those choices" Rolling Stone critic Will Hermes ranked it number 9 in his ranking of John's 50 best songs for Rolling Stone, praising the song's "tasty acoustic-guitar harmonics of Davey Johnstone" and called the song Madman Across the Water's "musical tour de force".
-When ranking John's 50 best songs for the Guardian, Dave Simpson ranked it number 26, stating that John "describes this musically complex album title track as "one of Bernie Taupin's eeriest lyrics" – it’s certainly odd, written from the mindset of a lad gone insane."
+When ranking John's 50 best songs for the Guardian, Dave Simpson ranked it number 26, stating that John "describes this musically complex album title track as "one of Bernie Taupin's eeriest lyrics" – it's certainly odd, written from the mindset of a lad gone insane."
 American Songwriter critic Jim Beviglia placed it at number 1 when ranking the 5 five best songs on Madman Across the Water, stating that it is "undoubtedly one of the finest achievements of John’s recording career" and praised it by saying "His ability to bring this character to life in almost harrowing fashion shouldn’t be underestimated." while noting it "evokes a man on the run from his demons in startlingly efficient fashion."
+Lindsay Palmer likened it in a review for AllMusic to "The King Must Die" from John's eponymous debut album.

+An alternate recording appears on the 1995 CD reissue of Tumbleweed Connection.
+A previously unreleased version claiming to be the original version from May 1970 was included on the 1992 compilation Rare Masters.

-Live performances
+Live performance

-John played the song during his Madison Square Garden performance on 16 March 2011, it was the fourth song he played during the concert.
+"Madman" was the fourth song John played during his Madison Square Garden performance on 16 March 2011.
 According to the New York Times, he didn't rush the performance, improvising for about five minutes.